top of page

 A scarf is especially useful for church visits where you may want a bit more coverage, and it also makes you look very European with almost no effort.

-a man poses in a sweater in italy
+a man poses in a sweater in italy in spring

 A comfy and cute sweater is a must-have during spring in Italy